Data Protection Statement

 8. How long will your information be held?

-If you have given your consent for individual tracking, Higher Education Access Tracker (HEAT) will retain your data until you are age 30.
-If you have entered higher education during that period, your data will be retained for 15 years from your graduation to ensure continued commitment to long-term research into post-graduation outcomes and social mobility.
+Your information will be retained on the Higher Education Access Tracker database (HEAT) (University of Kent) will retain your data until you are 30 years old.
+If you have entered higher education during that period, your data will be retained for 15 years from your graduation, to ensure continued commitment to long-term research into post-graduation outcomes and social mobility.

 9. What are your Rights?

-Under Data Protection legislation you have the following rights:
+Under Data Protection legislation and on the basis of public task you have the following rights:

 Please note that the above rights are not absolute, and we may be entitled to refuse requests where exceptions apply.